 - Should a settlement not be reached, the attorneys will not be permitted to represent the parties in any subsequent court litigation.
 This encourages the parties to work toward common goals, and reduces the likelihood of threats or ultimatums compromising the process.

-Why is Collaborative Divorce Successful on Long Island?
+Why is Collaborative Divorce Successful on Long Island, NY?

 Collaborative Divorce is a successful option for many families faced with the stress of a divorce because it enables you to participate in the process.
-Your collaborative divorce attorney at Robert E. Hornberger Esq., PC will work with you and your spouse to focus on your family, relationships, and communication, rather than on money and visitation time (which is also referred to as co-parenting time).
+Your collaborative divorce attorney at Hornberger Verbitsky, P.C. will work with you and your spouse to focus on your family, relationships, and communication, rather than on money and visitation time (which is also referred to as co-parenting time).
 This enables you and your spouse the opportunity to keep your relationship from becoming adversarial, making your future communication more comfortable for you and your children.

 Communication is Critical for Your Children